astropy/regions/docs/shapes.rst

 They are subclasses of the python dictionary (`~dict`).

-The meta attribute provides additional data about regions such as labels, tags, comments, name, etc.. which are used for non-display tasks.
+The meta attribute provides additional data about regions such as labels, tags, comments, name, etc. which are used for non-display tasks.
 It also stores the spectral dimensions of the region.
-These classes , for now, just checks whether the key is valid or not.
+These classes, for now, just checks whether the key is valid or not.

 The valid keys for :class:`~regions.RegionMeta` class are: